pypa/packaging.python.org/source/guides/distributing-packages-using-setuptools.rst

      [bdist_wheel]
      universal=1

-  Only use this seeting if your project does not have any C extesions _and_ supports Python 2 and 3.
+  Only use this setting if your project does not have any C extesions _and_ supports Python 2 and 3.